Close Menu

 Funding based on future revenues has the great advantage that startups can tap into a new source of capital that is not based on equity and thus doesn’t affect the dilution of shares.

-What are the downsides of revenue-based financing?
+What are the cons of revenue-based financing?

 However, revenue-based finance has not only advantages but also disadvantages.
 It is because not all companies and business models are eligible for it.